The For Objects

 of text labels, you have to create a

-, initialise a new table, write a for-loop to populate the table, then return it.- Boilerplate is generally annoying, and especially so for a task as common as dealing with lists and tables.
+Computed, initialise a new table, write a for-loop to populate the table, then return it.- Boilerplate is generally annoying, and especially so for a task as common as dealing with lists and tables.
 It's less clear to read and more tedious to write.

 - Secondly, whenever

-is changed, you reconstruct the entire list, destroying all of your instances and any data associated with them.
+playerNamesis changed, you reconstruct the entire list, destroying all of your instances and any data associated with them.
 This is both inefficient and also causes issues with data loss.- Ideally, you should only modify the text labels for players that have joined or left, leaving the rest of the text labels alone.

-objects provide a cleaner way to do the
+To address this shortcoming, the For objects provide a cleaner way to do the

 same thing, except with less boilerplate and leaving unchanged values alone:

-1 2 3 4 5 6 7 8 9 10 11 12 |
+1 2 3 4 5 6 7 8 9 10 11 12 | |

 Over the next few pages, we'll take a look at three state objects: